-Using one of the most succulent and tasty cuts of lamb, this marinated rack of lamb is paired with creamy herbed parmesan polenta and a delectable gravy.
+Using one of the most succulent and tasty cuts of lamb, this marinated rack of lamb recipe is paired with creamy herbed parmesan polenta and a delectable gravy.

 The rack of lamb cut is the most expensive cut of lamb, for a good reason.
 When cooked to perfection, it is tender, succulent, and delicious.
 However, because there is very little fat in this cut, overcooking will result in something dry and chewy.
 Take care of cooking time!